Must Visit National Parks on a Forest Holiday

 South Downs

-The South Downs stretches from Winchester to Eastbourne in Hampshire, and along the 100-mile length you’ll find a diversity of stunning views.
+The South Downs stretches from Winchester in Hampshire to Eastbourne in East Sussex, and along the 100-mile length you’ll find a diversity of stunning views.
 But one of the best times to visit is actually at night.
 As one of the world’s newest International Dark Sky Reserves, you’ll find incredible views of the stars – weather permitting, of course.

 Near to: Blackwood Forest